Rolls-Royce Trent XWB: Design

-The Trent XWB is an axial flow, high bypass turbofan keeping the characteristic coaxial three-shaft architecture of the Rolls-Royce Trent.
-The 3 m fan is driven by a 6-stage turbine, an 8-stage IP compressor is powered by a 2-stage turbine and a 6-stage HP compressor is turned by a single stage turbine, rotating in the opposite direction of the two others.
-The annular combustor has 20 fuel spray nozzles and the engine is controlled by a dual-channel FADEC.
-It features a 2-stage IP turbine rather than a single stage from previous Trent engines designs.
+The Trent XWB is an axial flow high bypass turbofan keeping the characteristic coaxial three-shaft architecture of the Trent family.
+The 3 m fan is driven by a 6-stage turbine; an 8-stage IP compressor is powered by a 2-stage turbine (rather than a single stage used on previous Trent engines).
+The LP and IP shafts rotate in the same direction.
+The HP shaft turns the other way; a single-stage turbine drives a six-stage compressor.

 The 97000 lbf engine version for the A350-1000 maintains the same 3m fan size and a 5% larger core.
 The additional thrust will require the fan to run 6% faster which will require strengthening to withstand the increased fan-blade forces produced.
 It has thicker titanium fan blades and a stronger fan casing and takes advantage of technologies developed through the European Environmentally Friendly Engine (EFE) research programme.
 Its core operating temperature capability will be increased.

+The engine features a rubber-tipped spinner, a patented design innovation developed by a graduate to mitigate ice accumulation at high altitudes.
+The natural vibration of the flexible rubber prevents ice crystals from forming on the cone, where ice first forms, ensuring they are shed before they can enter the engine intake and cause potential damage.